-It's always a good idea to learn more about Zapier's formatting specifications so you can find the necessary tools for building your own customizable message, email or any other action you wish.
+It's always a good idea to learn more about Zapier's formatting specifications so you can find the necessary tools for building your customizable message, email or any other action you wish.
 You can find more about it through this link.

 Importing Attendees via the Zapier Integration

 1. The first step consists of choosing the app that will be used to handle your event's registration process.
-In this example we will use a simple form built in Google Forms and we will select "New Response in Spreadsheet" as the Trigger Event.
+In this example, we will use a simple form built-in Google Forms, and we will select "New Response in Spreadsheet" as the Trigger Event.
 That means each time a response is submitted, Zapier will relay the submitted information to the app of our choice.
 Once you select one of the trigger event options, press "Continue" to proceed:

 2. The next step will require you to enter your Google Forms (or any other app of your choice) credentials.
 Once this is done, press "Continue" to proceed to the next step, where you'll be required to test the connection between Google Forms and your Zapier account.
 After testing, continue to the next step to connect the new Accelevents app:

-6. Once the last step has been finished, we'll be required to test it in order to continue.
+9. Once the last step has been finished, we'll be required to test it.
 Scroll to the bottom of the page and click on "Test & Continue":